linozen/exocortex/content/refs/python-for-everybody.md

     print(first, last, directory[last,first])
 ```

-#### How to Choose the Right Data Structure {#how-to-choose-the-right-data-structure}
+#### How to Choose the Right Data Structure

 Say you need a data structure to store a collection of customer records.
+The
-The consideration you need to make before choosing the data structure
+consideration you need to make before choosing the data structure are the
-are the following:
+following:

--   If the collection won't change size (no need to add/delete customers)
+- If the collection won't change size (no need to add/delete customers) or you
-    or you don't need to shuffle them around within the collection, then
+  don't need to shuffle them around within the collection, then tuples will
-    tuples will work.
+  work.
 Otherwise, you'll need a list or a dictionary.
--   If you need order in your collection, you should opt for a list or a
+- If you need order in your collection, you should opt for a list or a tuple.
-    tuple.
 - Generally, tuples are less popular than lists, but in some cases, tuples can
   be very helpful:
-    1. Sometimes, like a return statement, it is syntactically simpler to create a
+  1. Sometimes, like a return statement, it is syntactically simpler to create
-        tuple than a list.
+      a tuple than a list.
 In other contexts, you might prefer a list.
   2. If you want to use a sequence as a dictionary key, you have to use an
       immutable type like a tuple or string.
   3. If you are passing a sequence as an argument to a function, using tuples
       reduces the potential for unexpected behaviour due to aliasing.

-While tuples are immutable and thus don't provide methods such as
+While tuples are immutable and thus don't provide methods such as `.sort()` or
-`.sort()` or `.reverse()`, you can still use the built-in functions
+`.reverse()`, you can still use the built-in functions `sorted` and `reversed`
-`sorted` and `reversed` to do the job.
+to do the job.

-##### Exercise 10.1 {#exercise-10-dot-1}
+##### Exercise 10.1

-Revise a previous program as follows: Read and parse the "From" lines
+Revise a previous program as follows: Read and parse the "From" lines and pull
-and pull out the addresses from the line.
-Count the number of messages
+out the addresses from the line.
+Count the number of messages from each person
-from each person using a dictionary.
+using a dictionary.

-After all the data has been read, print the person with the most commits
+After all the data has been read, print the person with the most commits by
-by creating a list of (count, email) tuples from the dictionary.
-Then
+creating a list of (count, email) tuples from the dictionary.
+Then sort the list
-sort the list in reverse order and print out the person who has the most
+in reverse order and print out the person who has the most commits.
-commits.

-##### Solution {#solution}
+##### Solution

 ```python
 fname = input('Enter the file name: ')